This information explains hormonal therapy for people with prostate cancer who are having radiation therapy.Back to top

 - Don’t smoke or use tobacco products.
 If you currently smoke, the Tobacco Treatment Program can help you quit.
 Your healthcare team will refer you to this program for support, or you can call 212-610-0507 for more information.

 - Exercise regularly.
 Examples include brisk walking, jogging, biking, aerobics, and yard work.
-We recommend that you exercise 30 minutes every day in addition to your daily routine.
+We recommend you exercise 30 minutes every day in addition to your daily routine.
 Even if you can’t exercise every day, whatever you can do will be helpful.

 The best way to get calcium is through food.
 Examples of calcium-rich foods include milk, cheese, yogurt, canned salmon, tofu, cottage cheese, fortified orange juice, spinach, and almonds.